Kraton Kacirebonan: Culture

 During its early formation years, the sultanate actively promoted Islam.
 Cirebon sent their ulamas to proselytise Islam into inland West Java.
 Together with Banten, it is credited for the Islamization of Sundanese people in West Java as well as coastal Java.
 Because the sultanate is located on the border of Javanese and Sundanese cultural realms, the Sultanate of Cirebon demonstrates both aspects, reflected in its art and architecture, and also in its language.
 The Sultanate Pakungwati palace shows the influence of Majapahit's red brick masonry architecture.
 The styles and titles of its officials were also influenced by Javanese Mataram courtly culture.

 As a port city, Cirebon attracts settlers from around and overseas alike.
-Cirebon culture was described as Java Pasisiran (coastal) culture, similar to those of Banten, Batavia, Pekalongan, and Semarang, with notable influences mixture of Chinese, Arabic-Islamic, and European influences.
+Cirebon culture was described as Java Pasisiran (coastal) culture, similar to those of Banten, Batavia, Pekalongan, and Semarang, with notable influences a mixture of Chinese, Arabic-Islamic, and European influences.
 The notable one is the Cirebon batik with vivid colours with motifs and patterns that demonstrate Chinese and local influences.
 Chinese influences can be seen in Cirebon's culture, most notably the Cirebon batik Megamendung pattern that resembles Chinese cloud imagery.

 The flag of the former Cirebon Sultanate is called Macan Ali ("Panther of Ali"), with Arabic calligraphy arranged to resemble a panther or tiger; this indicates Islamic influence, and is also a reference to the tiger banner of the Sundanese Hindu King Siliwangi of Pakuan Pajajaran.

 The royal carriage of Kasepuhan's Singa Barong and Kanoman's Paksi Naga Liman carriage both resemble the chimera of three animals: eagle, elephant, and dragon.
 These symbolize Indian Hinduism, Arab Islam, and Chinese influences.
 The images of Macan Ali, Singa Barong, and Paksi Naga Liman are common motifs in Cirebonese batik.

-The remnants of Cirebon sultanate; Kasepuhan, Kanoman, Kaprabonan, and Kacirebonan Keratons are now run as a cultural institution to preserve Cirebon culture.
-Each still held their traditional ceremonies and become the patrons of Cirebon arts.
-Topeng Cirebon mask dance, inspired by Javanese Panji cycles is one of notable Cirebon traditional dance and quite famous within Indonesian dances.
-Although did not hold real political power any more, the royal lineage of Cirebon still well respected and held in high prestige among the people of Cirebon.
+The remnants of the Cirebon sultanate, Kasepuhan, Kanoman, Kaprabonan, and Kacirebonan Keratons are now run as a cultural institution to preserve Cirebon culture.
+Each still held their traditional ceremonies and became the patrons of Cirebon arts.
+Topeng Cirebon mask dance inspired by Javanese Panji cycles is one of the notable Cirebon traditional dances and quite famous within Indonesian dances.
+Although it did not hold real political power anymore, the royal lineage of Cirebon was still well respected and held in high prestige among the people of Cirebon.

 Tourism

-The Kacirebonan palace complex of buildings along with four other palaces namely, Kasepuhan palace, palace Kanoman and Kaprabonan were set to be vital objects which must be protected.
+The Kacirebonan palace complex of buildings, along with four other palaces, namely, the Kasepuhan palace, palace Kanoman and Kaprabonan, were set to be vital objects which must be protected.
 The assessment was based on the consideration of the police, with the assessment that the local police are required to put personnel on guard at each of the palaces, including the palace Kanoman.